-Grade 9 Honors General Science: Students entering Grade 9 Honors General Science should have experience in Algebra 1, or (where applicable) performed high level in an ALEKS pretest in Algebra 1 and received an 85 or higher in Grade 8 science.
+- 2. Grade 9 Honors General Science: Students entering Grade 9 Honors General Science should have experience in Algebra 1, or (where applicable) performed at a high level in an Algebra 1 pretest and received an 85 or higher in Grade 8 science.
 Grade 8 students arriving to us may have little academic experience in science.
 The mathematical component and advanced science terminologies in an honors program may be challenging.
-Thus, performance in math is the criteria used when determining placement into Honors General Science.

-Grade 10 Honors Biology 1 (or Honors Life Science): Successful completion of Algebra 1 and a grade of A or B in Honors General Science 9.

-Grade 11 or Grade 12 Honors Physics: Successful completion of Algebra 2 with a grade of 85 or higher and a grade of 85 or higher in the science course taken in the previous year.

-Grade 11 or 12 Honors Chemistry: Successful completion of Algebra 2 with a grade of 85 or higher and a grade of 85 or higher in the science course taken in the previous year.
+Thus, along with school personnel recommendation, performance in math will also be taken into consideration when students are seeking placement into Honors General Science. - 3.
+Grade 10 Honors Biology 1 (or Honors Life Science): Successful completion of Algebra 1 and a grade of 95 in General Science or 85 in Honors General Science 9 will also be taken into consideration. - 4.
+Grade 11 or Grade 12 Honors Physics: Successful completion of Algebra 2 with a grade of 85 or higher and a grade of 85 or higher in the science course taken in the previous year will also be taken into consideration. - 5.
+Grade 11 or 12 Honors Chemistry: Successful completion of Algebra 2 with a grade of 85 or higher and a grade of 85 or higher in the science course taken in the previous year will also be taken into consideration.